Research

 Queer Language

-I am interested in the languague used by LGBTQ+ individuals and their communities, and how these varieties differ from the language of the dominant culture.
+I am interested in the languague used by LGBTQ+ individuals and their communities, how these varieties differ from the language of the dominant culture, and what this community's language can tell us about the architecture of human language and culture.
 I research language use specific to the LGBTQ+ community online, as well as the syntax of gender in queer language.